henhal/express-openapi-helpers/README.md

 #### Operation Resolver

+This functionality needs to be imported using the `/resolver` path since the functionality is optional and not part of the main exports.

 ```
-import { openApiResolver, OperationHandlers } from 'express-openapi-helpers';
+import { openApiResolver, OperationHandlers } from 'express-openapi-helpers/resolver';
 import { operations } from './gen/my-api.d.ts';

 const operations: OperationHandlers<operations> = {